About the NZBN

 The New Zealand Business Number (NZBN) Act came into effect in 2016, enabling all businesses to be allocated or register for an NZBN.
 That includes government agencies, who are working to implement the NZBN into their systems and processes.
 The flow-on effect will be that agencies can get core business information from the NZBN Register, eliminating the need for businesses to provide and update it.

-Each NZBN is a Global Location Number (GLN), supplied by GS1 New Zealand, that uses the GS1 global numbering standards (the same standards used to create bar codes).
+Each NZBN is a Global Location Number (GLN), supplied by GS1 New Zealand(external link)(opens in new window), that uses the GS1 global numbering standards (the same standards used to create bar codes).
 GLNs are an ISO (International Organization for Standardization) standard and part of a credible international system used widely in international trade, supply chain logistics and electronic messaging systems.

 Check out our video, it explains more about how the NZBN can help transform the way you do business.